Looking for ways to spend less while you earn? From transport to lunches and colleagues’ birthdays, work-associated

 6 - Drink water

 Whether it’s a caffeine kick or a can of pop, your drink of choice can be expensive.
 Tap water isn’t.

 Try replacing your desktop drink with a glass of water.
 If you have a portable bottle, you can take that with you for your lunch as well.

 7 - Be smart about snacks

 Find yourself needing a mid-afternoon pick-me-up?
 Whether nipping out to a shop or raiding the vending machine, even spending an extra £1 a day, three days per week, amounts to £156 per year.

 You’ll save money if you bring in your own - especially if you buy multipacks in a supermarket and then stash a week’s worth in your desk drawers.

 8 - Stop spending on your lunch

 An hour away from your desk is great for the mind, but it can lead you down the route of impulse spending.
 As well as buying your lunch, nipping to shops for a browse can lead to purchases you may not need.

 9 - Make the most of your perks

 As well as a salary, many jobs come with added perks.
 If you work in the entertainment industry, it could be free entrance to events.
 Other employers may offer generous pensions, store discounts or childcare contributions.
 Whatever they are, make the most of them – many people aren’t even aware of these extra benefits.

 10 - Use the office to shower

 In debt?
 Could you use the money you save at work to help you get out of it?
-If so try 10 ways to get out of debt faster.
+If so try out different ways to get out of debt faster.